 Note: Some links on this page may require Adobe Reader.

-To be considered for Practice Coaching and Technical Assistance Program funding, applicants must be meet the minimum eligibility requirements for the Medi-Cal Capacity Grant Program (see Eligibility Guidelines) and meet the following program-specific requirements:
+To be considered for Capital Program funding, applicants must meet the minimum eligibility requirements for the Medi-Cal Capacity Grant Program (see Eligibility Guidelines) and meet the program-specific requirements below.

 Types of Funded Projects

 The Alliance provides both planning and implementation grants that can be used to support project costs associated with the expansion, construction, renovation, or acquisition of facilities that provide health care services or transitional/supportive housing options for the Medi-Cal population as determined to be consistent with the Alliance’s funding authority.
 Preference will be given to applications that best demonstrate how capital expansion would increase access to care and support the Alliance’s funding goals.

 All Medi-Cal Capacity Grant Program awards are one-time grants.
 Funding for ongoing maintenance and sustainability costs will not be considered.
 For the Capital Program, the Alliance will allow applicants receiving planning grants for pre-development activities to apply for follow-on implementation grants.
 Receiving a planning grant award is not a prerequisite for applying for an implementation grant.
 Applicants receiving planning grants are not guaranteed to receive implementation grants.
 A single entity is limited to Capital Program funding for planning and/or implementation for one site-specific project.
 Submission of planning and implementation applications in the same funding cycle is not encouraged.